 Felonious assault is a very serious crime, and the penalties and consequences for someone accused and convicted of felonious assault can be life-changing.
 It is important that you understand your legal rights if you have been accused and charged with aggravated assault, battery, or are felonious assault.

-If you are facing charges of assault with a dangerous weapon in Michigan, you have the right to hire criminal defense attorneys to represent you in a court of law.
+If you are facing charges of assault with a dangerous weapon in Michigan, you have the right to hire a felony lawyer to represent you in a court of law.
 In any criminal prosecution, the sooner you assert your rights, the better your chance of prevailing.
 At Michigan Defense Law, criminal defense lawyer Paul J. Tafelski and our team of aggravated assault lawyers may be able to help.

 An aggravated assault may rise to the level of a felony if you use any type of weapon to cause an injury or display a weapon with the intention of causing harm to someone.
 The Michigan Penal Code defines weapons to include: